jump-dev/Convex.jl/docs/complex-domain_optimization.rst

 Convex.jl also supports optimization over the complex domain.
 The idea is to transform the complex-domain problem to the corresponding real-domain problem using a bijective mapping and then use the existing machinery to solve the reduced real-domain problem and then combine the result to return the complex solution.
-We support the conic constraints such as linear, second-order, or semidefinite constraints.
+We support the all the conic constraints such as linear, second-order, or semidefinite constraints for complex variables as well.

 Below, we present a quick start guide on how to use Convex.jl for complex-domain optimization and then list the operation supported on complex variables in Convex.jl organized by the (most complex) type of cone used to represent that operation.

 Complex Variables